WEAREJAM/Kickstart_at_ElevateLabs-WiresharkAnalysis/findings.md

 ![Wireshark example](https://github.com/WEAREJAM/Kickstart_at_ElevateLabs-WiresharkAnalysis/blob/main/assets/sample4.png?raw=true)

 _Client_:                            Ok search engine, I want google.com

 __DNS Resolver :                     Sure lets ask IP address for DNS resolver__

 _DNS Resolver to root DNS_:          Whats ip to google.com?

 _Root DNS_:                          I dont know IP address!!!
 But I know in which server it is stored on: TLD name server

 __DNS Resolver :                     Ok__

 _DNS Resolver to TLD Name server_:   so whats ip to google.com?

 _TLD Name server_:                   Hmmm!!!
 I do know the authoritative name, check there.

 __DNS Resolver :                     oh!!
 OK__

-_DNS Resolver to authoritative DNS resolver_: So whats the ip to google.com?
+_DNS Resolver to authoritative DNS_: So whats the ip to google.com?

 _Authoritative DNS_:                 Yeah i do know that.
 Here its ip address //8.8.8.8

 __SO EVERY TIME I BROWSE GOOGLE, DOES DNS FOLLOW THE SAME PROCESS??
 NOPE.
 THE DNS IS DESIGNED THE WAY THAT IT REMEMBERS THE ALREADY BROWSED WEBSITES WITH IP ADDRESS__. _The process follows when only a new website is browsed_